|

 However I changed my mind.
 Popularity and

-universal acclaim was her goal.
+universal acclaim was her real goal, not me.
 Using her

 ability to organize large dance parties, Victoria